 Swim (starts about 6:20 for pro men)

 This is arguably the toughest part to watch.
-For a couple of reasons, most of the area around the pier where the athletes assemble and enter the water are cordoned off.
-Only athletes, race officials and credentialed media and some VIP’s get up-close access, everyone else is relegated to the sea wall lining the pier.
+For a couple of reasons, most of the area around the pier where the athletes assemble and enter the water is cordoned off.
+Only athletes, race officials and credentialed media and some VIP’s get up-close access, everyone else is relegated to the sea wall lining the pier and the bay.
 Also because of terror concerns extra precautions are taken by police and security to block off sensitive areas.

-Most folks perch themselves of the seawall lining Kailua Bay along the Kailua Pier.
-You need to arrive early to get a spot on the sea-wall which, gets pretty crowded, 3-deep in a 4′ section of the wall as the race start approaches.
+Most folks perch themselves of the sea wall lining Kailua Bay along the Kailua Pier.
+You need to arrive early to get a spot on the sea-wall which, gets pretty crowded, 3-deep on a 4′ section of the wall as the race start approaches.

 You’ll know the race is starting as more and more folks , many family and friends of age group athletes, start piling up on the wall.
 This is why watching the swim start is the least spectator friendly part of the race.
 Primarily because its an in-water start about 50 yards from the pier .